Home | Posts by Category

 Mergetools: Stop doing three-way merges!

-Update 2021–03–08: This post took a different direction than I intended.
-Thanks to several people on the Git mailing list there is a patch to make this change in upstream Git rather than in individual mergetools.
-As such, I’ve updated this post to reflect what ramifications that upstream change will have on the mergetools surveyed below.
+Update 2024–11–19: This post took a different direction than I intended.
+Thanks to several people on the Git mailing list this proposal has been included in upstream Git rather than in individual mergetools.
+There is now a hideResolved flag in Git v2.31.0 and later.
+This post now reflects what ramifications that upstream change will have on the mergetools surveyed below.
 The original post is still available.
-It appears to be slated for inclusion in the v2.31.0 Git release.

 Table of Contents: